-If you get a stop sign or red light ticket in West Virginia, you’ll likely be facing a fine and demerit points being assessed to your driving record.
+If you get convicted of a stop sign or red light violation in West Virginia, you'll likely be facing a fine and demerit points being assessed to your driving record.
+(However, you may have other options, like fighting the ticket.)
 This article gives an overview of what the law prohibits and some of the consequences of a stop sign or red light violation.

 Motorists approaching a stop sign or a signal exhibiting a red light (solid or flashing) generally must come to a complete stop prior to the nearest of entering the crosswalk, reaching a limit line, or entering the intersection itself.